quantiota/Raspberry-Pi-AI-Agent-Host/docs/vehicle-tracking/example/README.md

 ### Overview

-This script is designed to read GPS data from a Sixfab device via serial communication.
+This script is designed to read GPS data from a EG25-G Mini PCIe device via serial communication.
 The script utilizes two serial ports: one for writing commands (`/dev/ttyUSB2`) and the other for reading data (`/dev/ttyUSB1`).
 The script decodes and parses the GPRMC NMEA sentence from the GPS module to extract and display various GPS data points including latitude, longitude, speed, date, and more.

 ### Prerequisites